skrattaren/apf.rst/apf.rst

 - [p.
-259/226] The idea of a were-man and were-woman who fall in love, but whose animal and human phases are out of sync with respect to each other was the main plot element in the 1985 fantasy movie "Ladyhawke_", starring Rutger Hauer and Michelle Pfeiffer.
+259/226] The idea of a were-man and were-woman who fall in love, but whose animal and human phases are out of sync with respect to each other was the main plot element in the 1985 fantasy movie **Ladyhawke**, starring Rutger Hauer and Michelle Pfeiffer.

 - [p.
 264/230] "Azrael, the Great Attractor, the Death of Universes, [...]"